DeeptangshuSaha/Sharingan/README.md

 ---

-This is a Basic Facial-Recognition Program
+This is a Basic Facial-Recognition Program.

+It uses the face-recogniton module for its facial recognition purposes.

+___